Your math faculty advisor can help you:

 Please call the Department of Mathematical and Statistical Sciences, 303-556-8442, and the department will assign you an initial advisor.
 If you have an idea about what area of math interests you, let us know, and that will help us match you with an advisor.
 After you have taken enough classes to know what area of math interests you, you may change your advisor to a faculty member in that area (see the next item for how to change advisors).

 - Contact the current undergraduate or graduate department program director and tell them who you would like as your new advisor.
-She will verify your choice with your new advisor.
+They will verify your choice with your new advisor.

 - Or, ask your potential new advisor if he or she could be your new advisor.
 If the faculty member agrees, ask him or her to contact their appropriate department program director for verification.

 Faculty set aside time to meet with advisees several times a year.
 Once you have an advisor, you should receive e-mails several times a year that will inform you when your advisor is available to meet with you.
 Alternately, you can stop by your advisor's office to see if your advisor is available, or e-mail your advisor to set up an appointment.
 All faculty e-mail addresses are available on our directory page.